-Bosnia: Expensive and Useless Pipeline14.
-October 2016. / SEE Energy News
+Bosnia: Expensive and Useless Pipeline, SEE Energy News

 When the team from the Centre for Investigative Reporting in Sarajevo (CIN) walked along the Zenica-Travnik pipeline, little pointed to the fact that beneath their feet lay a construction worth 41.5 million KM – around one million KM per a kilometre.
 Rain has cut deep lines along the slopes of the pipeline’s route.
 One could see wooden stakes across the slopes pounded into ground at irregular stretches and woven together with branches to contain the erosion.
 But, the branches were rotting away into the soil which is still slowly sliding down.

 Josip Mlakić lives near the pipeline’s route.
 He fears the possibility of an explosion as he pointed at a yellow pillar, part of a cathodic anticorrosion protection system, which was toppled and has laid on the ground for more than a year.
 The pillar featured the logo of its owner, the public corporation BH Gas and the telephone number of its maintenance department.

 “A year ago I called to notify them, but no one came,” said Mlakić, adding that, since the end of construction, he has never seen anyone checking the pipeline or its above ground facilities.

 During the planning and construction of the 40-kilometer long pipeline, the government of the Federation of Bosnia and Herzegovina (FBiH) changed three managements in BH Gas.
 Because of their bad business moves and mutual animosities, the pipeline worth 41.5 million KM failed to pass tests and receive a certificate of final acceptance and is prohibited from operating.
 It has been standing useless and potentially dangerous because it’s filled with gas.